IEE-TUGraz/UrbanHeatOpt/docs_src/intro.rst

 .. raw:: html

    </div>

-Each module is designed to be modular and flexible.
+Each module is designed to be flexible and reusable, allowing for customization or implementation of parts in other projects.
-All intermediate results are stored in easily accessible and standardized data formats, allowing users to leverage the outputs for other applications and custom workflows.
+All intermediate results are stored in easily accessible, standardized data formats, enabling users to leverage the outputs for other applications and custom workflows.

-For detailed technical information, please refer to the respective sections.